docknetwork/planning/README.md

 ## Spec

-After an RFC is reviewed, the next step is to submit an implementation spec.
+An implementation spec is the next step after the RFC.
 Copy the template `spec/0000-template.md` over to `spec/xxxx-feature-name.md` to get started.
+The spec can be submitted in the same PR as your RFC or it can be submitted separately.

 ## Markdown Formatting